Dr. Chris De Pree

 As the summer progressed, I participated in drafting my first professional publication, an important milestone in my development as a scientist: "Discovery of a Synchrotron Emitting Halo around NGC 253", C.L.
 Carilli, M.A.
 Holdaway, P.T.P.
 Ho, C.G.
 De Pree, 1992, ApJ, 399, L59.
 The following January, I attended the American Astronomical Society meeting in Arizona, where we presented our results, another valuable opportunity.

-During our VLA tour that summer, I climbed onto one of the 25-meter antennas wit a group of students and crawled near its edge (this was before the 7 mm system was installed!).
+During my VLA tour that first summer, I climbed onto one of the 25-meter antennas with a group of students and crawled near its edge (this was before the 7 mm system was installed!).
 From well above the Plains of San Augustin, the VLA's scale was impressive.
-Radio antennas dotted the ground into the distance, and I understood that I could be part of something important and exciting, and that a considerable investment had been made to enable research, including mine.
-I wanted to be a radio astronomer.
+Radio antennas dotted the ground into the distance, and I understood that I could be part of something important and exciting, and that a considerable investment had been made to enable all this research, including mine.
+At that moment, I knew that I wanted to be a radio astronomer.

 Staff | Contact Us | Careers | Help | Policies | Diversity | Site Map